micmejia/bible-dump/AMPC/Joshua/Josh 1.md

 This Book of the Law shall not depart out of your mouth, but you shall meditate on it day and night, that you may observe _and_ do according to all that is written in it.
-For then you shall make your way prosperous, and then you shall deal wisely _and_ have good [^b]success.
+For then you shall make your way prosperous, and then you shall deal wisely _and_ have good success.